starsplitterrecords/ECAID/EC-AID_Light.md

 You may copy and redistribute the material in any medium or format for any purpose, even commercially.
 However, you must give appropriate credit and may not remix, transform, or build upon the material.

 ### Citation Guidance
 To cite this document, use the following format:
 > The ECAID Project.
 (2025). *ECAID Light – EC/AID: A Practical Scoring System for AI-Involved Creative Works*.
-Retrieved from https://ecaid.org *(or similar)*
+Retrieved from xxxxxx

-Contributors are invited not only to help shape the future of the framework, but to demonstrate what ethical authorship can look like—at scale, and in practice.

-The ECAID Project © 2025 by Jeff Hines is licensed under CC BY 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/
+---